 There has been a small decline in private rental as a proportion of all stock over the past 15 years, noting also that private rental has been lower than average historically in the LGA as a whole.
 This is likely related to a large extent to the lack of growth in higher density housing stock, which enters the rental market at much higher rates than separate houses and medium density dwellings.
-This is more serious in the context of people staying longer or even permanently in the private rental market, pent up demand from household formation from younger people and those leaving a relationship, and the fact that many jobs in the local economy are contract and short- to medium-term, so would be expected to result in quite a lot of 'churn' in the rental market, as discussed later.
+This is more serious in the context of people staying longer or even permanently in the private rental market, pent up demand from household formation from younger people and those leaving a relationship, and the fact that many jobs in the local economy are contract and short- to medium term, so would be expected to result in quite a lot of 'churn' in the rental market, as discussed later.

 Of major concern is that social housing experienced a one percentage point decrease as a proportion of all dwellings from 2006-21 (declining from 4.4% to 3.3% of households in the LGA), as well as a loss of stock in absolute terms.
 This is particularly serious given the fact that need for social housing is increasing, with long waiting times, and that the main groups facing housing stress are very low and low income renters.
-It is also occurring in the context of a State-wide loss of social housing dwellings through sale and deterioration/vacancy of more than 3,500 dwellings over the past 15 years.